rubberducky56/rubberducky56.github.io/_posts/tryhackme/2022-10-28-wonderland.md

 	(rabbit) /usr/bin/python3.6 /home/alice/walrus_and_the_carpenter.py
 ```

 Alice can run python, and the poem script, as the ```rabbit``` user!
 However, the current user ```alice``` does not have permissions to write to the file.
 Nevertheless, we can still exploit this misconfiguration.

+### Lateral Movement - Python Library Hijacking

 Notice that the python script imports the ```random``` module.
 We locate this file, then check its permissions.

 ##### Commands:
 > locate random.py